-The end of day statement is a summary of all activity for one register for a z-count period.
+The End of Day Statement is a summary of all activity for one register for a z-count period.
 A z-count period represents a business day.
-Other than a calendar day, the z-count period is defined by when a business opens to when it closes.
-The end of day statement is also called z-tape.
+Other than a calendar day, the z-count period is defined by when a business opens and when it closes.
+The End of Day Statement is also called z-tape.

-Note: When you balance/finish day on your POS the balance in Korona will reset to zero.
+Note: When you balance/finish the day on your POS, the balance in KORONA POS will reset to zero.
 This also applies every time you use the balance cashier function.

-The commodity group sectoin shows Commodity Group Number, name, quantity of products sold, revenue generated, and discounts given.
+The commodity group section shows the Commodity Group Number, Name, Quantity of products sold, Revenue generated, and Discounts given.

 Customer Group Revenue

-Income/Expenses shows Account transactions for the day.
-If it’s in parentheses that is negative and money leaving Korona.
+Income/Expenses shows account transactions for the day.
+If it’s in parentheses that indicates that the balance is negative and money is leaving KORONA POS.

-Cashier Actions shows to total of cashier actions for the day:
+Cashier Actions shows the total of cashier actions for the day:

 - Receipts Finished – How many receipts were processed

 - Item Cancellations – Items removed from receipts